mui/material-ui/docs/src/pages/customization/breakpoints/breakpoints.md

 #### Returns

-`media query`: A media query string ready to be used with JSS, which matches screen widths greater than and including the screen size given by the breakpoint key.
+`media query`: A media query string ready to be used with most styling solutions, which matches screen widths including the screen size given by the breakpoint key.

 #### Examples